Kurukh people: History

+Colonial rule

+During the British rule, Kurukh people rebelled against the British East India Company authority and local Zamindars against tax imposition.
+The Budhu Bhagat led the Lakra rebellion which is also known as the Kol uprising in 1832.

 Jatra Bhagat led civil disobedience movement Tana Bhagat Movement from 1914 to 1920.
-After independence of India, They listed as a Scheduled Tribe for the purpose of India's reservation system.
+After independence of India, they were listed as a Scheduled Tribe for the purpose of India's reservation system.

 Society

 The Kurukh tribe is patrilocal and patrilineal.
 Kurukhs are divided into many exogamous clans.
 Clans names among the Kurukh are taken from plants, animals and objects.
+These clan names are also used in Oraon people's last names.
 Some important clans are: